 Social media v.
 Miranda

 Police say Joseph Zysk voluntarily confessed; Zysk says he was texting dad to "get me a lawyer."
-Plus, a case update.

 Social media v.
 Miranda